mpaland/vic/readme.md

 ![](https://cdn.rawgit.com/mpaland/vic/v.0.3.0/doc/viclib.svg)

 ### gpr
-The Graphic Primitive Renderer provides fast rendering functions for graphic primitives like lines, circles, discs, etc.
+The Graphic Primitive Renderer provides fast rendering functions for all basic primitives like lines, circles, discs, pies, pattern fill, etc.
 The `gpr` doesn't use any floating point math, only fast integer operations.
-Furthermore the `gpr` should be a collection of reference implementations of the most modern, fast and reliable primitive rendering algorithms.
+Furthermore the `gpr` should be a collection of the fastest implementations of the most modern, fast and reliable primitive rendering algorithms.
 So, if you find any errors, have speed improvements or even a better algorithm for some primitives - **please** share and contribure!

 ### txr
 The Text Renderer is responsible for rendering text fonts on graphic displays.
 It supports antialiasing, monospaced and proportional fonts.

 ### dc
 To draw on anything on the screen, at least one Drawing Context is necessary.
-The dc
+The dc The `dc` stores information about background and pen colors, anti aliasing setting and has an associated pipe of transformation shaders.
+Shaders are extremly fast and modify the the rendered pixed before it is sent to the head driver.

+Available stock shaders are:
+- alpha blender
+- clipping
+- zoom
+- offset
+- brush
+- gradient
+- rotate

 ### tc
 Text context